Housing

 Be prepared to pay more

 Helsinki’s loveliness and high living standards come with a price.
-You should have 800–1000 euro for living expenses per month and an additional 450–800 euro per month for housing.
-For the residence permit, you are required to have 560 euro per month on your bank account, but that will not be enough for living in Helsinki.
+You should have 450–700 euro for living expenses per month (or even more, depending on your spending habits) and an additional 450–800 euro per month for housing.
+For the residence permit, you are required to have 800 euro per month on your bank account, but that will not be enough for living in Helsinki.

 Could you live further away from the city centre?

-The further you live from the centre of Helsinki, the cheaper the rents and the bigger the selection of apartments on offer are.
+The further you live from the center of Helsinki, the cheaper the rent and the greater the choice of apartments.
 Also, the public transport network is vast and connections are frequent and punctual, so living further away is not a problem!
 You can check the public transport connections from your apartment to the campus from the HSL Journey Planner.

 Remember these tips when applying